dalelotts/kata-bloom-filter/readme.md

 When I read the problem, I did not know where to start.
 How will I go about selecting the _right_ hashing algorithm?
 How will I test for _false positives_ without knowing how the selected hash algorithms will collide.

-TDD to the rescue (as Usual)!
+TDD to the rescue (as usual)!
 None of that really matters.
 I can trust that writing small tests that drive the implementation forward one _baby step_ at a time will ultimately lead to a complete implementation and I don't need to know everything in advance.